astronomer/docs/astro/install-azure.md

 An _Organization_ is the highest management level on Astro.
 An Organization contains _Workspaces_, which are collections of _Deployments_, or Airflow environments, that are typically owned by a single team.
 You can manage user roles and permissions both at the Organization and Workspace levels.

 1. In the search bar for Azure Portal, search `astro` or `airflow`.
-Then, select **Apache Airflow™ on Astro - An Azure Native ISV Service.**
+Then, select **Apache Airflow® on Astro - An Azure Native ISV Service.**

     ![The Azure marketplace search bar.
 The text 'astro' is entered and the search bar returns the Astro Azure Native ISC Service as a result.](/img/docs/azure-search.png)